hasselalcala/DaysOfZeroKnowledge/Day11.md

 ![Verifier function](https://raw.githubusercontent.com/hasselalcala/DaysOfZeroKnowledge/main/images/zksnark_3.png)

 When zk-SNARKs are used in blockchains, both the key and proof generation are executed off-chain.
 Only the general verification algorithm is run inside a smart contract on chain.
+Also, if we want to use a non-interactive protocol, we need to use a trusted setup.
+The trusted setup is the process which generates part of the public data used by a prover when computing her proof.

+Non-interactivity is only useful if we want to allow multiple independent verifiers to verify a given proof without each one having to individually query the prover.
+Succinctness is necessary only if the medium used for storing the proofs is very expensive and/or if we need very short verification times.

 That's all for this thread.
 Thank you for reading!
 If you liked this thread, follow me @Hasseru and retweet.